Blue Stars/FIFA Youth Cup

-Blue Stars/FIFA Youth Cup is an international association football competition organised by FIFA.

-History

 Founded by FC Blue Stars, Blue Stars/FIFA Youth Cup is an international youth club football tournament.
-The Zurich based club were one of the first to have a separate youth section.
+The Zürich-based club were one of the first to have a separate youth section.
 This youth section expanded to include a tournament involving the best youth teams in the world.
 Recognising its importance to youth football, FIFA took over the tournament in 1991.

 The women's tournament started in 2018.
 Young Boys women team won the first edition.